mikrosk/mikrosk.github.io/sparrow/falcon_specification_19920826.md

     x   - reserved

 Note 1:  The value of the data register bit is driven out when
          the corresponding bit of the control register is 1.
 The GPIO pin is an input when the control register bit is
          0. The least significant 3 bits of the data register read the state of the pin regardless of its programmed direction.

-                                 6.5 Programmable Sound Generator
+## 6.5 Programmable Sound Generator

 FALCON contains a PSG circuit compatible with the ST sound system.
 The PSG produces music synthesis, sound effects, and audio feedback.
 With an applied clock input of 2 MHz, the PSG is capable of providing a frequency response range between 30 Hz (audible) and 124 KHz (post-audible).
 The generator places minimal amount of processing burden on the main system (which acts as the sequencer) and has the ability to perform using three independent voice channels.
 The three sound channel outputs are combined and fed to both the left and right channel 2 inputs of the ADC.
 The resulting 16-bit digital data stream is available for processing or to be recorded via DMA into memory.

 (Reference Engineering Hardware Specification of the Atari ST Computer System, page 10.)

-6.6 Musical Instrument Digital Interface (MIDI)
+## 6.6 Musical Instrument Digital Interface (MIDI)

 The MIDI allows the control of music synthesizers, sequencers, drum boxes, and other devices possessing MIDI interfaces.
 High speed (31.25 Kbaud) serial communication of keyboard and program information is provided by two ports, MIDI OUT and MIDI IN (the MIDI OUT also includes MIDI through data).

 The MIDI communicates through the MC6850 Asynchronous Communications Interface Adapter (ACIA) to the system.
 The data transfer rate is a constant 31.25 Kbaud of 8-bit asynchronous data.
 (Reference Engineering Hardware Specification of the Atari ST Computer System, pages 11 and 17 for more information on the MIDI and ACIA.)

-                        6.7  MICROWIRE Interface
+## 6.7  MICROWIRE Interface

 The MICROWIRE interface has been deleted from the current design.
 The Microwire registers are simulated in the current circuit only to prevent older software attempting to use the interface from locking up.

-Section 7VME Bus
+# Section 7 VME Bus

 Some FALCON systems provide for expansion by implementing the industry standard VMEbus, revision C.1.
 A FALCON VME interface can also accommodate alternate bus masters such as DMA cards.

-7.1 System Controller
+## 7.1 System Controller

 The main system board serves as the VMEbus system controller (a slot 1 "card") and implements the following functions:

 * VMEbus master interface
 * VMEbus slave interface
 * VMEbus interrupt handler
 * VMEbus interrupter
 * VMEbus arbiter
 * VMEbus utility bus driver

 7.2 VME Bus Master Address Partitioning